John Drew Barrymore: First roles in the United States

 Barrymore's film career began with a small role in The Sundowners (1950), a Western with Robert Preston.
-As he was a minor he needed his mother's permission.
+Then aged 17, he was billed as John Barrymore Jr. Being a minor, he needed his mother's permission.
 His fee was $7,500.
 He was promoted to leading man in just his second movie, the Western High Lonesome (1950), written and directed by Alan Le May, who also wrote Barrymore's next film, Quebec (1951).
-He starred in The Big Night (1951), co-written and directed by Joseph Losey, and was in Thunderbirds (1952) with John Derek at Republic.
+He starred in The Big Night (1951), co-written and directed by Joseph Losey and was in Thunderbirds (1952) with John Derek at Republic.
 In 1953, he was briefly jailed for failing to appear on three old traffic charges.